ReactiveMongo/reactivemongo-site/releases/0.11/documentation/tutorial/write-documents.md

 By default, [`remove()`](../../api/index.html#reactivemongo.api.collections.GenericCollection@remove[T]%28query:T,writeConcern:reactivemongo.api.commands.WriteConcern,firstMatchOnly:Boolean%29%28implicitwriter:GenericCollection.this.pack.Writer[T],implicitec:scala.concurrent.ExecutionContext%29:scala.concurrent.Future[reactivemongo.api.commands.WriteResult]) deletes all the documents that match the `selector`.
 You can change this behavior by setting the `firstMatchOnly` parameter to `true`:

 {% highlight scala %}
+import scala.concurrent.ExecutionContext.Implicits.global

+def selector2: reactivemongo.bson.BSONDocument = ???

-val futureRemove = collection.remove(selector, firstMatchOnly = true)
+val futureRemove2 = collection.remove(selector2, firstMatchOnly = true)
 {% endhighlight %}

 > The instances of a custom class can be directly store with ReactiveMongo, by defining a [custom writer](../bson/typeclasses.html#custom-writer).